 Symposium Guidelines

 Review submission requirements and important dates.
-Submission Center
+Submit an Abstract

-The AAHKS Program Committee is looking for cutting-edge, controversial or innovative topics to be presented as Symposia sessions at the 2023 AAHKS Annual Meeting.
-Symposia are interactive presentations during the AAHKS General Session where multiple participants present their approaches to a common issue or question.
-Symposia should include three to four speakers and a moderator; faculty should be well balanced with a blend of differing styles and techniques.
-Their approaches may or may not be adversarial and may or may not be supported by brief mention of relevant data.
+The AAHKS Program Committee is looking for cutting-edge, controversial or innovative topics to be presented as Symposia sessions at the AAHKS Annual Meeting.
+Symposia are interactive presentations during the AAHKS General Session, where multiple faculty present their approaches to a common issue or question.
+Symposia should include a moderator and three to four speakers (moderator may be one of the four speakers); faculty should be experts in the topic they are presenting.
+Symposia should be well balanced and may include a blend of differing styles and techniques, including videos, case presentations and discussions.

 Format

-A symposium should comfortably fit into one hour, with approximately 40 minutes for faculty presentations and 20 minutes for audience Q&A and discussion.
+A symposium should comfortably fit into 60 minutes, with approximately 40 minutes for faculty presentations and 20 minutes for audience Q&A and discussion.

-Faculty should prepare presentations in advance, so that the moderator can prepare a coherent summary.
+• Faculty should prepare presentations in advance, so that the moderator can prepare a coherent summary.
 Faculty are encouraged to speak from notes, as reading detracts from the spirit of the symposium.
-The moderator should not give a separate presentation.
-The goal is to moderate the activity to highlight the essential issues raised by faculty and to integrate and interpret them.

 Selection and Grading Process